Lowcountry Montessori School Staff

 Rose is very excited to be part of The Lowcountry Montessori Family.
 Rose comes to LMS with an Associate Degree in Business and 12 years of homeschooling experience.
 Rose loves living in the Lowcountry and being a wife and a mother to two sons is an added sweet privilege.
 Rose enjoys serving in her community through her local church and enjoyed being a teacher to women and children there for many years.
 Rose is ready to serve and help students, teachers, and parents in the business office at Lowcountry Montessori School.

-Rebecca Carrington, Counselor, High School Guidance Counselor, R.Carrington@Lowcomo.com
+Rebecca Carrington, Counselor, High School Guidance Counselor, M.Ed. in Professional School Counseling and M.Ed. in Language and Literacy, R.Carrington@Lowcomo.com

 Learning Center & Special Education